 await transport.capture_participant_transcription(participant["id"])

-await flow_manager.initialize(messages)
+await flow_manager.initialize()

 await task.queue_frames([context_aggregator.user().get_context_frame()])